 ELLEN MORBYRNE -- Governing Member, Co-Founder

 Myka Plunkett studied music theater at the University of Central Oklahoma and resides in Northampton, Massachusetts.
-Shows include: Seminar, A Year with Frog and Toad, and Laughter on the 23rd Floor (New Century Theater), Uncle Vanya and Soldier's Heart (Academy of Music), The Life and Death of Queen Margaret and Hand Grenades (Real Live Theatre), An Inspector Calls and Iris (Majestic Theater), Cat on a Hot Tin Roof (ACTh), Macbeth and King Lear (Hubbard Hall), and Annie Get Your Gun (Jewelbox Theater).
+Shows include: Seminar, A Year with Frog and Toad, and Laughter on the 23rd Floor (New Century Theater), Uncle Vanya and Soldier's Heart (Academy of Music), The Life and Death of Queen Margaret, She Kills Monsters, and Hand Grenades (Real Live Theatre), Tar2fe!
+(Silverthorne Theater), An Inspector Calls, Iris, and Johnny Guitar (Majestic Theater), Cat on a Hot Tin Roof (ACTh), Macbeth and King Lear (Hubbard Hall), and Annie Get Your Gun (Jewelbox Theater).

 Julissa is an actor, teaching artist, and Latin percussionist with more than fifteen years of experience in the arts.
 She is half of the percussion duo called PUERTOMINICANA with Iréne “I-Shea” Shaikly, focusing on Afro-Caribbean Latino cultural roots and rhythms as well as youth development and women empowerment.
-Julissa is currently an IDP student majoring in Theatre and Dance at Trinity College.
-She is a member of Real Live Theatre Company based in the Pioneer Valley and trained with Serious Play!
+Julissa graduated from Trinity College with a degree in Theatre and Dance.
+In addition to being an associate member of Real Live Theatre, Julissa trained for years as a member of Serious Play!
 Theatre Ensemble with whom she toured to NYC, London, and Edinburgh, Scotland where she performed at “The Fringe,” the largest theatre festival in the world.
 Her travels also include Cape Town, South Africa, where she was part of an artist exchange that afforded her the opportunity to work and teach with some of the most incredible artists, performers, and students she has ever met.

-Emily Tanch is a singer and actor currently studying theater at the University of Massachusetts Amherst with concentrations in performance and costume design.
+Emily Tanch is a singer and actor who graduated from the University of Massachusetts Amherst with concentrations in performance and costume design.
 Recent favorite productions include: The Life and Death of Queen Margaret (Earl of Warwick, Witch), The Glass Menagerie (Laura), The Liar (Lucrece), A New Brain (Nancy D), Peter Pan (Jane), Company (Amy), Fissures (Casey), Donny Johns (Ann), A Midsummer Night’s Dream (Puck), Fiddler on the Roof (Tzeitl), Words Words Words (Kafka), The Universal Language (Dawn).

 International: Milosevic at the Hague (JaokimInterfest, Serbia/Serious Play!)
 National: FoodPlay (FoodPlay Productions).
 New York: Sleep No More-Inferno (Punchdrunk/Emursive), Marcellus Shale, Hot Lunch Apostles (Talking Band/ La MaMa etc.), AliceGraceAnon, The Brink of Us (New Georges), African Drum (Shadow Box Theater).
 Regional: Voices In Conflict (New Century Theatre), 4,000 Miles (Pauline Productions),The Skin of Our Teeth (Silverthorne Theatre Company), Raggedy Ann, Three Pigs, Puss in Boots (PaintBox Theatre), The Winter's Tale (Eggtooth Productions), Grace for President (PaintBox Theatre), and The Life and Death of Queen Margaret (Real Live Theatre).
 B.A: UMass Amherst.